Scandinavian Quilt – Songbird

 Songbird was my Valentine’s Day gift to my husband – made with love, for the one I love!

-Songbird is the biggest quilt I’ve ever made.
+Songbird is a very special quilt.
 When I saw the signature fabric, I loved it straight away – flowers, pretty little birds and soft colours.
 I’m much into the Scandinavian influence at the moment and am quite obsessed with using pure white.
 When quilted, the patterns look like the purest snow!
-As ever, Songbird is backed with white flannelette so it’s very snuggly.
+Songbird is backed with white flannelette so it’s very soft and snuggly.

 The close-ups of the quilted blocks play tricks with me sometimes – do they with you?
 Instead of looking puffy, sometimes they look concave!
 They are definitely puffy!
 I quilted all the pure white blocks with a contour heart surrounded by free-motion quilted pebbles to remind us of our favourite holidays by the sea in Cornwall.
 All the white borders are the same but on the outside borders I quilted little hearts and ribbons in a band all the way around – almost 60 hearts in total!